ChristopherDavisUCI/UCI-Math-10-S23/_sources/intro.md

 # UC Irvine, Math 10, Spring 2023

+Not much is here yet, but content will be added throughout the course.

 Use the Navigation menu on the left to find the course content.

 **Introduction to Programming for Data Science**